Sponsors for non-profit events are hard to find. However, this doesn’t mean you can’t find them.

 Sponsors are hard to find but they can be found using social media, Google, sending cold emails or within your network of friends.

 Once you make up mind to organize a non-profit event, start the search for sponsors early.
-Don’t wait till a month to your event.
+Don’t wait until a month to your event.

 Try out these strategies and let me know what you think.
 If you’ve got any techniques have helped you get sponsorship share them in the comment section.